 Remove the duck breasts from the Sous-vide bags and gently dry the meat.
 Heat a non-stick saucepan and sear the duck breasts on both sides until the skin is crispy.

-Season with salt and wait a bit, then cut the meat in stripes and serve with caramelised apples and mashed celeriac.
+Season with salt and wait a bit, then cut the meat in strips and serve with caramelized apples and mashed celeriac.